p3lo/react-router-hono-bun-template/README.md

 <img  width="900px" height="500px" src="./public/base-stack.png" />
 </p>

-# Forge 42 Base Stack

-A modern, production-ready base stack built by Forge 42.
-This stack serves as the foundation for Forge 42 projects, featuring advanced capabilities with an ESM Vite setup powered by React Router v7.
+# React Router Hono Bun Template

+A modern, production-ready template optimized for Bun runtime.
+This project is **based on the Forge 42 base-stack** but significantly enhanced and modified for optimal performance with Bun.

+## 🎯 What This Is

-**Built on the Forge 42 base-stack architecture** - This project extends the robust Forge 42 foundation with additional optimizations and modern tooling.
+**This is NOT the official Forge 42 stack** - it's a customized fork that builds upon Forge 42's solid foundation with these key improvements:
+- ✅ **Bun runtime optimization** - faster installs, built-in TypeScript, reduced dependencies
+- ✅ **Modern server architecture** - dynamic adapter switching (Node/Bun)
+- ✅ **Enhanced UI components** - shadcn/ui integration
+- ✅ **Slovak localization** - updated from Bosnian
+- ✅ **Streamlined dependencies** - removed unused packages and npm configurations

+Perfect for developers who want the reliability of Forge 42 architecture with modern Bun performance benefits.

 ## 🚀 Features